glk2110/lineup_analyzer/README.md

 ```
 $ python3 analyzer.py Columbia
 ```
+Note: If unsure about your proper team name, open the XML file and use the name your team goes by in the file.
 ## See the results!
 Find the file that was produced in the same folder as the program.
 It will be named, `lineup_analyzer`.